phatlanelebo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays all users and their home directories
+Write a shell script that creates a file